lablup/backend.ai/index.md

 title: {{ site.name }}
 ---

-# Sorna Project

-Sorna is now fully open-sourced!
-<sup>* Python 3.5.2+, Linux 64bit or macOS, Docker 1.10+ required</sup>

 ## Getting Started

+All you need is Python 3.5 or higher.
+(Yes, it works as well on Windows!)

-Just do some magic:
+Just do some magic on your command line:

 ```sh
 # configure virtualenv